16 ways to boost ecommerce customer engagement

 All the prospect and customer engagement strategies ecommerce companies incorporate would be of no use if customers aren't confident enough to buy from them.

 The perceived risk associated with any online purchase is proportional to the extent of uncertainties or lack of information.
-Consumers are more confident to purchase when they have all the details they need about a product, its delivery, and replacements or refunds if the product doesn't match the description or doesn't meet their expectations.
+Consumers are more confident to purchase when they have all the details they need about a product, its delivery, and replacement or refund if the product doesn't match the description or doesn't meet their expectations.

-Besides finding all the necessary product, shipping, and return details on the product page, customers should also be able to reach out to your with their questions and get answers in real time.
+Besides finding all the necessary product, shipping, and return details on the product page, customers should also be able to reach out to you with their questions and get answers in real time.
 This can be done using live chat software.
-Now, having a huge influx of chat requests every day can be a heavy load on your team, so lighten it by displaying an in-chat knowledge base of answers to FAQs or articles on your returns or shipping policy so customers can refer to these before reaching out.
+Now, having a huge influx of chat requests every day can be a heavy load on your team, so lighten it by setting up a knowledge base chatbot that can answer common customer queries using your repository of articles and FAQs.

-Exit intent pop-ups are a great way to draw back the attention of visitors who are leaving your site without taking any action.
+Exit intent pop-ups are a great ecommerce engagement strategy to regain the attention of visitors who are leaving your site without taking any action.
 An exit intent pop-up is displayed when a visitor decides to leave your site.
 This is determined by tracking mouse movement and scrolling behavior.

 One reason prospects leave without making a purchase may be that they want to check other ecommerce sites and get the best deal.
 Displaying a time-bound, irresistible offer in this case could lead to immediate conversion.